Synthetixio/SIPs/SIPS/sip-draft_Automatized_Trading Comp.md

 * Shrimp:500, 300, 200, 100, 50

 Total: 9.35k
+The boost in volume required to justify the funds spent on rewards: 3 million

 As already explained, the idea is to have this system working seamlessly for the traders.
 That means that they dont need to worry about disqualifications, as there would be none.